garrandall/popular-music-data/tracks/gonna-give-her-all-the-love-i-ve-got-jimmy-ruffin.md

 And when I see her, I'm gonna give her
 All the love I've got
-Ooh, when I see her, I'm gonna give her
+Oh when I see her, I'm gonna give her
 All the love I've got